PE-22-28

 A new antidepressant mechanism

 Traditional antidepressants (SSRIs, SNRIs) work by modulating serotonin and/or norepinephrine reuptake.
 PE-22-28 targets a completely different system - potassium channel conductance.
 This is significant because approximately 30% of depressed patients don't respond to SSRIs.
 A novel mechanism could potentially help treatment-resistant cases.
-However, all data is from animal models - human trials have not been conducted.
+But all data is from animal models - human trials have not been conducted.

 References